Azure/azure-sdk-for-rust/sdk/messaging_servicebus/README.md

 ## WebAssembly Support

-This crate currently does not support WebAssembly but is planned for the future.
+WebAssembly is supported.
+Please see the `wasm32_in_browser` example for more details.

 ## MSRV (Minimum Supported Rust Version)